gavronski/Simple-Registration-Login-code-in-PHP/README.md

 OOP PHP , MySQl , HTML ,CSS

-PHP registrtion/login form which saves and reads users data using PDO.
+PHP registration/login form that users can create an account by providing login or full name,password and email and login using PHP and MySQL.

 Instalation